heemo521/DSA_TS/README.md

 - (Min) Heaps are Trees where the parent node values are smaller or equal than the child node values (for a "max heap", it's the other way around).

+### Graphs

+#### _Definition_

+- A tree that breaks all the rules of a tree
+- The concepts of "levels", "nesting", "child / parent" don't exist
+- One node (vertex) may be connected (via Edges) to multiple other nodes
+- Bi-Directional connections are possible, loops are possible

+#### _Terminology_

+- _Directed Graphs_: Edges between Nodes are unidirectional
+- _Undirected Graphs_: Edges between Nodes are bidirectional
+- _Adjacency Matrix_: Represents the adjacency matrix
+- _Adjacency List_: Each node contains a list of identifiers for the connected nodes
+- The Matrix and List are to represent the connections between nodes, therefore the nodes themselves can be in a separate list

+#### _Examples_

+- Social Network: Contacts
+- Dependencies (Software, Citation, etc.)
+- Maps / Directions
+- Knowledge Graph
+- Disease Spread
+- Recommendation Engines